anupambagchi/machine-learning-using-spark/README.md

-# machine-learning-using-spark
+# machine-learning-using-spark-java
-Machine Learning example using SPARK
+Machine Learning example using SPARK written in Java

 To see the full description of the problem and a complete solution see: